benjaminchait/www/_posts/2012-10-29-thirty-nine-hours.md

 permalink: /archives/thirty-nine-hours
 ogimage: /assets/img/posts/2012-10-29-thirty-nine-hours/IMG_5366.jpeg
 ---
-Some 39 hours following our initial flight from DEN to SEA, [Sarah][1] and I arrived in Bangkok, Thailand approximately 12:30 am local time.
+Some 39 hours following our initial flight from DEN to SEA, <!-- [Sarah][1] --> Sarah and I arrived in Bangkok, Thailand approximately 12:30 am local time.

 We were incredibly fortunate to have a place to crash in Seattle with college friends; enjoying a 16-hour layover in the Pacific Northwest with good food, some rain and a kitten.